guyfe/LongSumm/README.md

 - The extractive dataset is released under [Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Disclaimer
-The data was copies from the above mentioned blogs as-is.
+The data was copied from the above mentioned blogs as-is.
 IBM is not responsible for the content of the data, nor for any claim related to the data (including claims related to alleged intellectual property or privacy breach).

 ## Task Organizers